longwatermelon/grass/README.md

 # Building
 You need [vcpkg](https://github.com/microsoft/vcpkg) to build grass.

-If you want to install grass and you:

-* Want the most up to date version

-* Are not on windows or a debian based linux distribution

-Then follow the instructions below to build from source.
+If none of the releases work or you want the most updated version, just build it from source.
 ```
 git clone https://github.com/longwatermelon/grass
 cd grass